pconstr/recurrent/README.md

 recurrent
 =========

-a redis-backed manager for recurrent jobs
+a redis-backed manager of recurrent jobs, for [node.js](http://nodejs.org)